ize-302/hop/README.md

 - A visual, fuzzy-searchable list of all your tmux sessions
 - Saved session templates that auto-create with the right directory and startup command
 - Quick keyboard shortcuts for common actions (rename, kill, detach)
-- Clear visual distinction between active and inactive sessions
+- Smart prioritization with clear visual distinction between attached and detached sessions

 Instead of remembering session names and typing commands, just run `hop` and press Enter.